Aspley Guise: Aspley Manor

-Nonetheless, Catherine had from her first marriage, male issue and the House of Gyse remained with the manor's possession.
-As such, Sir John Gyse created a knight by Prince Arthur (Tudor), died holding Aspley Guise Manor in 1501.

-In 1541, the manor of Aspley Guise was annexed to the newly formed honour of Ampthill, which in 1551 was granted for life to Princess Elizabeth (later Queen Elizabeth I).

-An extent of the manor in 1560 mentions two windmills, but none survive in the historic ecclesiastical parish.

-In 1560 she gave this asset by royal grant to Sir Richard Lee, military engineer: summarised as being worth a fairly average £14 13s. d., &c. (i.e. additionally, impecunious benefits accrued) per year.
+In 1560, Queen Elizabeth I gave this asset by royal grant to Sir Richard Lee, military engineer.
 His daughter Ann, later Mrs Ralph Norwich, received permission to alienate (sell) the manor to Francis Bury, whose heir, Frances, by arrangement or fate married Ann's grandson, Thomas Lee Sadleir.

 The estate passed down in a straightforward line of Sadleirs to Richard Vernon Sadleir who died in 1810, whose sister Ursula Moody inherited it.
 The owner in 1912 was accordingly her descendant, a certain Mr F. Moody.

 The current manor house was built about 1700.

 Rectory

 As to the church lands and tithes, in 1317 a further confirmation of Simon de Beauchamp's grant of the church and two parts of the tithes was made in favour of Newnham Priory.
 In 1544, these lands and the advowson were released by John Gyse and Anselm his son and heir to the Crown.
 In the similarly timed Dissolution of the Chantries (one year before its famed successor) an acre here was appropriated by the crown and its proceeds given to fund a new church window.
 What remained of the rectory was consolidated in 1796 with the vicarage of Husborne Crawley and re-established half a century later.